27th June, 2024

 Client

-On projects with only one contractor, the client no longer needs to appoint a principal contractor.
-Since the principal contractor is the contractor in overall control of the construction phase, because there is only one contractor, that contractor is automatically in control.
+The client usually needs to appoint a principal contractor, but they don't need to make this appointment on a single-contractor project.
+The principal contractor is the contractor in overall control of the construction phase.
+But projects with only one contractor don't need a principal contractor, because there is only one contractor, so that contractor is automatically in control of themselves.

 There is also no legal requirement to appoint a principal designer on projects with only one contractor.